Shuffled Linear Regression via Spectral Matching: Applications to Image Registration

 \section{Applications to Image Registration}

 In this section, we study the application of the proposed method in image registration.
 Specifically, we aim to solve the simultaneous pose and correspondence estimation problem \cite{softposit}, which involves registering a 3D point set to a 2D image or another 3D point set without knowing point correspondence.
 Denote by $\Qv\in \Real^{m\times 3}$ the given 3D point set, where each row represents the Cartesian coordinates of each point.
 Consider the projection of a 3D point set onto a 2D image.
+We assume a transparent 3D model so that all the points preserve on the 2D projected image.
 The homogeneous coordinates corresponding to this projected image, which originate from the center of projection, are denoted by $\Pv \in \Real^{m \times 3}$.
 The relationship between $\Pv$ and $\Qv$ is given by \cite[Section 2]{softposit}

 where $\Piv^\star\in\mathcal{P}_m$ is the unknown permutation matrix representing the point correspondence, $\Rv$ represents the unknown rotation matrix due to the coordinate transformation belonging to the rotation group $SO(3)\triangleq\{\Rv\in\Real^{3\times 3}:\Rv^T\Rv=\Iv_3,\det(\Rv)=1\}$, and $\tv\in\Real^3$ represents the unknown translation vector.